-Partially explained by a favorable commodity price context, Bolivia has experienced high levels of economic growth and poverty reduction since 2005.
-Nonetheless, the country still has the main challenge of improving productivity and jobs quality.
+Partially explained by a favorable commodity price context, Bolivia has experienced high levels of economic growth and poverty reduction since 2005.4 Nonetheless, the country still has the main challenge of improving productivity and job quality.
 In 2012, when PAE was designed, Bolivia had one of the lowest unemployment rates in the region (2 percent in 2012) but a high level of informality (81 percent).
-Youth, women, and people with lower levels of formal education were particularly disadvantaged in these indicators.
+Youth, women, and people with lower levels of formal education were particularly disadvantaged in these indicators.5

-In September 2012, the Bolivian Ministry of Work, Employment and Social Security, with the financial support of the Inter-American Development Bank, implemented PAE.
-The aim of the program is to facilitate the placement of jobseekers who, although accomplishing the job selection requirements, had low chances of accessing formal employment opportunities.
+In September 2012, the Bolivian Ministry of Work, Employment and Social Security, with the financial support of the Inter-American Development Bank, implemented PAE.6 The aim of the program is to facilitate the placement of jobseekers who, although accomplishing the job selection requirements, had low chances of accessing formal employment opportunities.
 For PAE, young workers, particularly those with lower levels of education, and workers without previous formal sector experience are the ones considered as less likely to have access to formal jobs.

 In Bolivia, as in other developing countries, labor market conditions, such as high labor costs and restrictive labor regulations, generate disincentives for employers to formally hire workers.
-Unless employers know in advance the jobseeker's contribution to the firm's productivity or they have perfect control over his future returns (Pallais, 2014), these market conditions might incentivize the use of informal recruitment channels.
-Thus, jobseekers who are less able to signal productivity are more likely to be trapped in poor quality jobs.
+Unless employers know in advance the jobseeker's contribution to the firm's productivity or they have perfect control over his future returns (Pallais, 2014), these market conditions might incentivize the use of informal recruitment channels.7 Thus, jobseekers who are less able to signal productivity are more likely to be trapped in poor quality jobs.

 To solve this, PAE offers jobseekers a three-months subsidized job in formal firms.
-The wage subsidy varies between 1 and 1.5 minimum wages according to the educational level requirement and the economic sector of the vacancy.
-During its lifetime, the program has benefited nearly 20 thousand individuals, 55 percent of whom were women and 49 percent had at least some tertiary education.
+The wage subsidy varies between 1 and 1.5 minimum wages according to the educational level requirement and the

-&lt;sup>3 Most of the evidence comes from programs in developed countries.
+3 Most of the evidence comes from programs in developed countries.
 For instance, Gelber et al. (2016) find that an internship program in New York increases earnings and employment in the short-term.

-&lt;sup>4 Between 2005 and 2017 the poverty rate in Bolivia reduced from 59.6% to 36.4% and the yearly average GDP was 4.9%.
+4 Between 2005 and 2017 the poverty rate in Bolivia reduced from 59.6% to 36.4% and the yearly average GDP was 4.9%.

-&lt;sup>5 In 2012 the unemployment rate for youth, women and people with low level of education were 3%, 3% and 1%, respectively.
+5 In 2012 the unemployment rate for youth, women and people with low level of education were 3%, 3% and 1%, respectively.
 In turn, informality rates were 87%, 83% and 96%, respectively.
 Informality rate is defined as percentage of employed workers contributing to social security.
 Inter-American Development Bank, Labor Market and Social Security Information System (SIMS).

-In 2017, a second version of PAE was implemented.
+6 In 2017, a second version of PAE was implemented.
 The new version maintains the same logic and logistic of the original program but includes three specific pilots aim at targeting three vulnerable groups (youths, women, people with disabilities).
 Our evaluation corresponds to the original program design.

-&lt;sup>7 According to Mazza (2017), nearly 80 percent of workers in Bolivia finds jobs through informal channels.
+7 According to Mazza (2017), nearly 80 percent of workers in Bolivia finds jobs through informal channels.